AlzenStudios/alzenstudios.github.io/docs/getting-started.md

 * Download the latest EngineSDK package from the repository.
 * Unzip it into your project folder.
-* Add a reference to `EngineSDK.dll` in your project.
+* reference your module of desier into your project, but you also need to reference the obbligatory ones

 **3. Verify Installation:**